-• salary - if you had a Compulsory Early Severance package that included a reserved rights top-up payment and then work for a Civil Service employer.
-This is because the top-up payment includes an element of pension.
+• you had a Compulsory Early Severance package that included a reserved rights top-up payment and continue to work for a Civil Service employer.

 How is abatement worked out?